schraderL/GAGA/Scripts/01_Genome_assembly/README.md

       - C.2a.1 The clean reads were then assembled using MaSuRCA v3.3.0 (“JF_SIZE = 2500000000”).
       - C.2a.2 The resulting assembly was further scaffolded using the barcoding information from stLFR reads to assemble contigs into scaffolds with [SLR-superscaffolder pipeline](https://github.com/BGI-Qingdao/SLR-superscaffolder) (Same script as in previous step A.7).
    - C.2b.
 Supernova pipeline
-      - C.2b.1 The clean reads were assembled using Supernova pipelines (v2.1.1).
+      - C.2b.1 The clean reads were assembled using Supernova pipeline (v2.1.1).
+See the [github repository](https://github.com/BGI-Qingdao/stlfr2supernova_pipeline) for specific details about the pipeline.
-      - C.2b.2 Scaffolding using slr-superscaffolder and scaf10X.
+      - C.2b.2 Then, a scaffolding step was conducted using [Scaf10X](https://github.com/wtsi-hpag/Scaff10X).
    - C.3.
 Then, both assemblies were compared to retrieve the most contiguous and complete genome assembly (see quality evaluation below).
    - C.4.
 In some cases, we used [ntJoin](https://github.com/bcgsc/ntJoin) to further scaffold the final genome assembly from MaSuRCa pipeline using the Supernova assembly, generating the final version.